codeubermensch/gesture-turtle/README.md

 ├── setup.cfg
 ├── setup.py
 └── README.md
-📄 Code Explanation
-gesture_vision.py

-This is the computer vision and gesture recognition layer.

-It:

-Opens the webcam using OpenCV.
-Captures frames continuously.
-Converts the OpenCV BGR frame to RGB.
-Passes the frame to MediaPipe.
-Runs the MediaPipe Gesture Recognizer.
-Extracts the detected gesture.
-Maps the gesture to a simple robot command.
-Prints the command to standard output.

-The mapping is:

-Open_Palm    → forward
-Closed_Fist  → stop
-Thumb_Up     → left
-Victory      → right

-For example:

-MediaPipe:
-Open_Palm

-gesture_vision.py:
-forward

-The script prints the command to stdout so that another process can consume it.

-flush=True is used when printing commands so that the bridge receives the output immediately rather than waiting for Python's output buffer.

-gesture_bridge.py

-gesture_bridge.py is the ROS 2 interface between the computer vision system and the ROS system.

-It is a ROS 2 node.

-Instead of importing MediaPipe itself, it starts gesture_vision.py as a subprocess using the Python interpreter from the dedicated virtual environment.

-Conceptually:

-.venv Python
-     │
-     ▼
-gesture_vision.py
-     │
-     │ stdout
-     ▼
-gesture_bridge.py
-     │
-     │ ROS topic
-     ▼
-/gesture

-The bridge reads commands such as:

-forward
-stop
-left
-right

-and publishes them using:

-std_msgs/msg/String

-on:

-/gesture
-turtle_controller.py

-This is the robot control layer.

-It subscribes to:

-/gesture

-using:

-std_msgs/msg/String

-It then translates the semantic command into a velocity command.

-Velocity mapping
-forward:
-    linear.x  = 2.0
-    angular.z = 0.0

-left:
-    linear.x  = 0.0
-    angular.z = 2.0

-right:
-    linear.x  = 0.0
-    angular.z = -2.0

-stop:
-    linear.x  = 0.0
-    angular.z = 0.0

-The resulting message is published to:

-/turtle1/cmd_vel

-using:

-geometry_msgs/msg/Twist
-📡 ROS 2 Communication

-The project uses two main ROS topics.

-/gesture
-Publisher:
-    gesture_bridge.py

-Subscriber:
-    turtle_controller.py

-Message:
-    std_msgs/msg/String

-Example:

-data: forward

-This topic represents a semantic command.

-It does not directly contain robot velocity information.

-/turtle1/cmd_vel
-Publisher:
-    turtle_controller.py

-Subscriber:
-    turtlesim

-Message:
-    geometry_msgs/msg/Twist

-This topic contains the actual velocity command.

-❓ Why Use String for /gesture?

-The perception system only needs to communicate high-level commands:

-forward
-stop
-left
-right

-Therefore:

-std_msgs/msg/String

-is sufficient.

-The controller converts the semantic command into a robot-specific velocity command.

-This creates a clean separation:

-Perception
-    ↓
-"forward"
-    ↓
-ROS interface
-    ↓
-Controller
-    ↓
-Twist
-    ↓
-Robot

-The perception system therefore does not need to know how the robot is physically controlled.

-❓ Why Use Twist for /turtle1/cmd_vel?

-turtlesim expects velocity commands using:

-geometry_msgs/msg/Twist

-A Twist contains linear and angular velocity:

-linear:
-    x
-    y
-    z

-angular:
-    x
-    y
-    z

-For this 2D project, the important fields are:

-linear.x
-angular.z

-Therefore:

-forward
-    ↓
-linear.x > 0

-and:

-left / right
-    ↓
-angular.z
 🐍 Python Virtual Environment

 One of the main technical challenges in this project was integrating MediaPipe with ROS 2 Jazzy's Python environment.